Olivier-Boudeville/Ceylan/README.md

 Ceylan
 ======

-This project has for goal to provide some free, portable, high-level, open-source, general-purpose developments.
+This project has for goal to provide some free, portable, high-level, free software, general-purpose developments.

 **Ceylan** currently comprises 6 sub-projects: